Love Object: Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 40% based on 25 reviews, with an average rating of 4.9/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 38% based on 24 reviews, with an average rating of 4.8/10.

 Marc Savlov of The Austin Chronicle said that "[it f]eels so depressingly vacant that it registers less as a film than as a pointed lesson in what not to do in the wacky world of non-traditional dating".

 Carla Meyer of the San Francisco Chronicle wrote "What might have been a commentary on the objectification of women becomes an unrestrained forum for twisted ideas of sexuality".

 According to Mark Jenkins of The Washington Post, "The [film is a] sort of clumsy undertaking that trips up everyone and everything in it".

-On a contrary, David Sterritt of The Christian Science Monitor said that "Horror fans will find effective shivers", while Elvis Mitchell of The New York Times had praised the director saying that "[he] shows a kicky sense of humor in this brisk low-budget film, and ably creates a smirking menace".
+On a contrary, David Sterritt of The Christian Science Monitor said that "Horror fans will find effective shivers", while Elvis Mitchell of The New York Times had praised the director saying that "[he] shows a kinky sense of humor in this brisk low-budget film, and ably creates a smirking menace".